MaxiMittel/aws-lambda-benchmark/README.md

 | 9216MB  | 6     | 2,5Ghz | 0,0000001500 USD |
 | 10240MB | 6     | 2,5Ghz | 0,0000001667 USD |

 **Note**: Sometimes the CPU speed was 3.0Ghz instead of 2.5Ghz.
-But this was not consistent, so I decided to use 2.5Ghz as the CPU speed.
+But this was rarely the case, so I decided to use 2.5Ghz as the CPU speed for all.

 ## How to test the bandwith?

-To test the bandwith, I created the `generator.py` script that generates a random file with a given size, the script can be found in the `scripts` folder.
+To test the bandwidth, I created the script `generator.py` which generates a random file of a certain size; the script is located in the folder `scripts`.
 The file is then uploaded to an S3 bucket.
-The lambda function with different sizes will download this file **10 times** in parallel, measure the time it takes to download the file and calculate the bandwith.
-After the file is downloaded the same file is uploaded **10 times** in parallel to the S3 bucket, here the time is taken as well and the bandwith is calculated.
+The Lambda function with different sizes downloads this file **10 times** in parallel, measures the time it takes to download the file and calculates the bandwidth.
+After the file is downloaded, the same file is uploaded **10 times** in parallel to the S3 bucket, again measuring the time and calculating the bandwidth.
 The results are then returned to the user.

-To get better average readings I created a script (`graph.py`) that runs all the tests ten times, calculates the average bandwith, fluctuation of the test invokations and creates graphs for the results.
+To get better averages, I created a script (`graph.py`) that runs all the tests ten times, calculates the average bandwidth and the fluctuation of the test calls and creates graphs for the results.
 The script can be found in the `scripts` folder.

 ## Bandwith compared to memory size
 ![bandwith_memory](images/bandwidth.png)

-The graph shows the upload and download bandwith in relation to the memory size.
-We can see that the bandwidth increases almost linear until we reach the `4096MB` threshold.
-After that the bandwith flattens out.
+The diagram shows the upload and download bandwidth as a function of the memory size.
+It can be seen that the bandwidth increases significantly with increasing storage size until it flattens out at around `1400 Mbps` and a storage size of `2048 MB`.
+Upload bandwidth also increases with increasing storage size, but peaks earlier at around `800 Mbps`.
+Note that these speeds are peaks, but more on that later.

 ## Bandwith at different times

-I ran my tests at different times of the day to see if there is a difference in the bandwith.
-The idea behind this test was, that the usage of the AWS Lambda instances might be different at different times of the day.
-So it might be possible, that we reach higher numbers at night, when less people are using the same AWS Lambda instances.
-This seems to be right to some extend, but the difference is not that big.
+I ran my tests at different times of the day to see if there was a difference in bandwidth.
+The idea behind this test was that the usage of AWS Lambda instances could be different at different times of the day.
+So it could be that we get higher numbers at night when fewer people are using the same AWS Lambda instances.
+This does not seem to be the case, as we actually achieved higher peak bandwidth at 15:00 than at 23:00.
+On the whole, however, the results remained about the same.

 ![bandwith_memory](images/bandwidth_1000.png)
 ![bandwith_memory](images/bandwidth_1500.png)